Creating a community of restoration, empowerment, and healing.

 Volare welcomes and supports all survivors of crime, firmly believing that there is no hierarchy of victimization.
 We ensure all survivors are treated with dignity and respect, and maintain fluid services that mold to each unique survivor experience.

-We open our doors to all survivors of crime, including those from:
+We open our doors to all survivors of crime.

 How we speak